 Here are some sample questions to consider and adapt, as appropriate:

 “In speaking with your senior account manager, he mentioned three key drivers: X, Y, and Z. What specifically are your key objectives related to these drivers?”
 (This question leverages your preparation so that the question doesn’t feel too basic or unprepared.)
 “What are you trying to accomplish in the next six months?”
 “What is most important to you in your business right now?”
-“What has prompted the shift in strategy » Continue Reading.
+“What has prompted the shift in » Continue Reading.

 Probing questions are at the heart of an effective, consultative selling approach

 Being able to win opportunities is what separates a great sales professional from a good one — those who excel, understand the structure of sales meetings, and stay in control.
 Great sales professionals know where they are going with their questioning strategy and what they want to accomplish at every point in the dialogue.
 They hone their focus on probing, learning, and fully comprehending the client’s needs before ever talking about their own product.
 In my last blog post, I focused on tips that will help with open-ended questions, today, I will look at probing questions.